 I think about sleeping over her house in South Jersey as a child.
-We would lie on the living room floor watching movies while shelling peanuts.
-A few, of which, she tossed to her Pomeranian, Amber.
+We

 I also remember sitting at her kitchen table.
 Between us was usually a box of Keebler cookies.
 We would talk for hours.
 Sometimes, we just shot the breeze or gossiped about family members.
 Sometimes, I just needed someone to talk to - so she was there.
 I can't even begin to imagine how many times I had vented to my grandma sitting at that table in our 30 years together.
 Sometimes, she gave advice; sometimes, she just listened.
 But every time I walked away from our conversations with a sense of peace.